Utah School Apologizes After Teaches Forces Child To Wash Off Ash Wednesday Cross

 William McLeod is a fourth grader at Valley View Elementary School in Utah.
 William is Catholic and attended an Ash Wednesday service on March 6.
 In the Catholic religion, Ash Wednesday signifies the start of the Lenten season which leads up to Easter.
-During Mass on this day, Catholics receive ashes on their forehead in the symbol of a cross.
+During Mass on this day, Catholics receive palm ashes on their forehead in the symbol of a cross.
 The ashes are meant to serve as a reminder of the person’s faith.
-When McLeod’s showed up at his public school with the ashes on, his teacher reportedly forced him to wash them off, according to Fox News.
+When McLeod’s showed up at his public school with the ash on, his teacher reportedly forced him to wash it off, according to Fox News.

-McLeod says he was the only student in his class who had ashes on their forehead that day.
+McLeod says he was the only student in his class who had ash on their forehead that day.
 When his teacher and friends asked him about them, he explained that he was Catholic and expressed what the marking represents to him.

-The boy told his teacher that the symbol was important to him and he wanted to keep the ashes on his forehead for the duration of the school day.
+The boy told his teacher that the symbol was important to him and he wanted to keep the ash on his forehead for the duration of the school day.
 Nevertheless, the teacher was unsatisfied with his response and gave him a disinfectant wipe, instructing him to wash the cross off.

 McLeod said that the incident occurred while the rest of the students watched.
 The boy’s grandmother, Karen Fisher, was later informed of what happened by the school’s principal.
 She was very upset that the teacher had not only embarrassed her grandson, but had failed to value his religious faith.
 Fisher later spoke with the boy’s teacher to further understand her reasoning.